MicrosoftDocs/learn/learn-pr/student-evangelism/compare-two-samples-by-bootstrapping/includes/02-deflategate.md

 Notice that the difference has been calculated as Patriots' drops minus Colts' drops as before.

-### Predicting the Statistic Under the Null Hypothesis
+### Predicting the statistic under the null hypothesis

 If the null hypothesis were true, then it shouldn't matter which footballs are labeled Patriots and which are labeled Colts.
 The